Sceptre/sceptre/docs/docs/stack_group_config.md

 # StackGroup Config

-StackGroup config stores information related to the environment, such as a particular profile to use, the name of the S3 bucket in which to store templates, and the target region in which to build resources.
+StackGroup config stores information related to the StackGroup, such as a particular profile to use, the name of the S3 bucket in which to store templates, and the target region in which to build resources.
 StackGroup config is stored in various files around the directory structure, all with the name